 It’s no secret to any woman who has lived more than a minute or two that the way women are treated in our society isn’t always fair.
-The mixed messages we women receive can encourage low self-esteem, challenged self-confidence, and make it really hard to see what magical and beautiful living beings we truly are.
+The mixed messages we women receive can encourage low self-esteem, challenge our self-confidence, and make it really hard to see what magical and beautiful living beings we truly are.

-We’re too tall, or not tall enough; too fat or too thin; our bodies are too curvy or too straight or too athletic or too soft; we’re told not to be too strong, but continue to bear the weight of everyone’s hopes and dreams without ever concentrating on our own.
+We’re too tall, or not tall enough; too fat or too thin; our bodies are too curvy or too straight or too athletic or too soft; we’re told not to be too strong but continue to bear the weight of everyone’s hopes and dreams without ever concentrating on our own.

 It’s time for that to stop, and it begins RIGHT HERE, RIGHT NOW, with YOU.
 Dr. Hyder Zahed, a contributor to The Huffington Post, asserts in his December 2014 article entitled “The Power of Spoken Words” that: